WyattBlue/auto-editor/resources/docs.md

 ## Advanced Options

 ### Zoom Threshold
 You can tell auto-editor to zoom in when the input's audio is above the loudness threshold.
 Auto-Editor will hold the zoom until there's a cut.
+Setting this option to 101% or more will disable zooming.

 ```terminal
  $ python auto-editor.py example.mp4 --zoom_threshold 50%